Wisconsin CPA Requirements | Exam and License Requirements to Become a CPA [Updated for 2026]

 Work Experience Requirements

-CPA candidates in Wisconsin must complete one year of public accounting experience after satisfying their CPA Exam education requirements, and within five years of applying for licensure.
+CPA candidates in Wisconsin must complete 1 year of public accounting experience after satisfying their CPA Exam education requirements, and within 5 years of applying for licensure.
 Experience may consist of providing services or advice using accounting, compilation, attest, financial advisory, management advisory, tax, or related consulting skills.
 Areas of experience that may be considered equivalent, and will be reviewed by the board upon written request, include:

 • Experience in accounting in industry and government: Must require high levels of knowledge, competence, and judgment.